guard0dev/webprotect/README.md

 webprotect
 ==========

-webprotect
+Web Protect

-Web Protector is a tool for your Website, to protect the Website from Damage by an Attack.
+Web Protect is a tool for your Website, to protect the Website from Damage by an Hacker-Attack.

 At the moment the Tool is in Development.